4-H Exhibit Hall

 RULE 2: Exhibits must be produced and/or prepared by the 4-H Member during the current 4-H year.
 Clubs may work together on projects, but individual members are responsible for producing their own entry for the 4-H Individual Exhibits (example: a club may work together on a sewing project, but the item entered must be made by the individual 4-H member).
 NO KITS will be accepted (i.e. articles made of pre-cut or pre-formed pieces that are only assembled by the 4-H’er).

-RULE 3: Two exhibits may be entered in all classes (example: two different types of vegetable in GARDEN class), with the exception of CRAFTS which may have eight entries with no more than two of the same medium (example: 2 Textiles such as felt and embroidery; and 2 Jewelry pieces).
+RULE 3: Two exhibits may be entered in all classes (example: two different types of vegetable in GARDEN class), with the exception of CRAFTS which may have eight entries with no more than two of the same medium (example: 2 Textiles such as felt and embroidery; and 2 Jewelry pieces). *New* Participants may enter no more than 10 total projects.

 RULE 4: Poster and artwork sizes must not exceed 24”x 36”.

 RULE 8: There will be 10 “Best Project” Ribbons awarded by the judges, and the exhibitors will also receive an additional $10 premium.
 A “Best of Show” will be chosen from the “Best Projects”, and the exhibitor will also receive an additional $15 premium.
-Decisions of the judges will be final.
+The decisions of the judges will be final.

 RULE 9: For public safety reasons, we will not accept Knives, Firearms, or any other item which could be considered a weapon as an exhibit.
 A poster, illustration, or model may be substituted.